 The E&S management plans prepared for the risks and impacts identified as part of ESDD are presented hereunder.
 Each plan includes mitigation measures specific to the risks and impacts and where applicable, sets out the framework for other plans and procedures to be developed later in the Project.
-Construction contractors will develop and implement their own site specific C-ESMPs.

-2.1 GENDER BASED VIOLENCE OR SEA/SH RELATED ACTIONS (ESS1)
+Constructions contractors will develop and implement their own site specific C-ESMPs.
+GENDER BASED VIOLENCE OR SEA/SH RELATED ACTIONS (ESS1)

-The following key actions are to be ensured during implementation:
+2.1 The following key actions are to be ensured during implementation:

-S. No. Key Action to address GBV/SEA/SH Risks By Whom 1 Clearly define SEA/SH requirements in Bid-documents and also the requirement for a CoC which addresses SEA/SH, using Standard WB procurement documents SPMU 2 Operationalize or constitute Internal Complaints Committee as per Prevention of Sexual Harassment at Workplace procedure SPMU 3 Implement appropriate project-level activities such as: Separate, safe and easily accessible facilities for women and men in the place of work and the labour camps. (e.g. toilets should be located in separate areas, well-lit)display signs that the project site is an area where SEA/SH is prohibited.
-Implementation by Contractor / GBV Focal Point at SPMU& overall supervision by Engineer in Charge 4 Ensure Codes of Conduct are clearly understood and signed by those with a physical presence at the project site; Train project staff on the behaviour obligations under the CoCs and Disseminate CoCs (including visual illustrations) and discuss with employees and local communities.
+S. No. Key Action to address GBV/SEA/SH Risks By Whom 1 Clearly define SEA/SH requirements in Bid-documents and also the requirement for a CoC which addresses SEA/SH, using Standard WB procurement documents SPMU 2 Operationalize or constitute Internal Complaints Committee as per Prevention of Sexual Harassment at Workplace procedure SPMU 3 Implement appropriate project-level activities such as: Separate, safe and easily accessible facilities for women and men in the place of work and the labour camps. (e.g. toilets should be located in separate areas, well-lit) Contractor (implementation) GBV Focal Point at SPMU.
+Display signs that the project site is an area where SEA/SH is prohibited.
+Engineer in Charge 4 Ensure Codes of Conduct are clearly understood and signed by those with a physical presence at the project site; Train project staff on the behaviour obligations under the CoCs and Disseminate CoCs (including visual illustrations) and discuss with employees and local communities.
 Engineer in Charge Contractor 5 Undertake regular M&E of progress on SEA/SH prevention and response activities, including reassessment of risks as appropriate.
 GBV Focal Point at SPMU/IA